StevenDavisTechNotes/MultiRepoNavigator/roadmap.md

 - In the navigator replace the current <ul> with an indented series of SourceFile components
 - Each SourceFile component displays the file name and the module name (URL)
 - There is an open checkbox to open the SourceFile
-- If open, there are 0 or more FunctionHeads displayed below the SourceFile
+- If open, there are 0 or more Function displayed below the SourceFile

 ## Display Function